kapy9612/uxstudio-hw/README.md

 ## 🚀 Overview

 A full-stack application that manages contacts and handles file uploads via AWS S3.
 The backend is implemented using Express.js with TypeScript, and the frontend is developed using Next.js with Typescript.
+You can check the UI components in Storybook.

 ## 🌐 Live Demos